leocrapart/rubiks-cube/README.md

-# goal of this repo
+# Comparing paradigms

-show the differences between oo and fp paradigms in the implementation of the rubiks cube
+This repo aims to show the differences between oo and fp paradigms in the implementation of a rubiks cube solver.

 First comparison between oo and fp in javascript.